mecid/mecid.github.io/_posts/2024-04-09-deep-linking-for-local-notifications-in-swiftui.md

 layout: post
 ---

 Notifications are crucial for keeping users engaged with your app.
-Almost all of my apps provide notifications that not only launch the app but also navigate to different parts of my apps.
+Almost all of my apps provide notifications that not only launch the app but also navigate to different parts of the app.
 Today, I want to share how I build deep links for local notifications in my apps.

 SwiftUI introduced the *onOpenURL* view modifier to handle universal links in our apps.
 Here is a quick example showing how to use the *onOpenURL* view modifier.